 Raise your hand if you have a portable ice maker in your RV.
 Although there will always be naysayers who say you don’t need an RV ice maker, you know the truth.
 Your ice maker is synonymous with an enjoyable camping trip.

 The trouble is, ice makers, like any appliance, need a little TLC to work their best.
 Here are some tips to keep your ice maker working like new.
-Be sure to follow any manufacturer recommendations for cleaning your specific ice maker to ensure you don’t inadvertently damage your product.
+Be sure to follow any manufacturer recommendations to clean a portable ice maker to ensure you don’t inadvertently damage your product.

 1 Know When to Clean Your Ice Maker